Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 ---

-#### Armor Training
+#### Armour Training

 *1st-level Feat*

-**Prerequisites:** Proficiency with any Martial Weapon or Light Armor proficiency
+**Prerequisites:** Proficiency with any Martial Weapon or Light Armour proficiency
-**Repeatable:** Yes, if you are already proficient with medium armor when you select this feat, you gain Proficiency with heavy armor.
+**Repeatable:** Yes, if you are already proficient with medium armour when you select this feat, you gain Proficiency with heavy armour.

-You have trained to master the use of armor.
+You have trained to master the use of armour.

 - **Armour Proficiency**

-    You gain Proficiency with light armor.
-If you are already proficient with light armor when you select this talent, you gain Proficiency with medium armor and shields.
+    You gain Proficiency with light armour.
+If you are already proficient with light armour when you select this talent, you gain Proficiency with medium armour and shields.

 ---